marcgarrofe/LuciRobot/README.md

 Finally, in order to drive and have a real time image from Luci, she has a build in video stabilization developed with software that uses a wide range of image stabilization such as: KeyPoint matching, Fourier image superposition and Optical Flow.
 Each age can be called by the operator in order to find the implementation that works best for each situation.

+# Person detector

+Luci's computer runs a Neuronal Network that detects people and animals in the room.
+This tool helps the firefighters to identify the number of people inside a building and combined with the thermal camera we can determinate the state of the subject.

 # License